Fairlanders/Doorbell/README.md

 # Doorbell
 A smart doorbell which plays random songs.
+One button is for outsiders to ring the bell, one button is for you to stop the music and transistors are for reducing noise, AKA: ghost button presses.

 ## Requirements